mdgriffith/style-elements/HowItWorks.md

 The `Style` module has the tools you need to craft a style.
 Essentially you do this by creating a `Style.Model` record.

 The `Style.Model` is a pretty large record with a handful of required properties.
-These required properties
+By having required properties, we make an element be styled the same no matter where it occurs in your document.
+In other words we remove the context-aware part of CSS to make our styles portable and easier to think about.

-You don't need to write an entire `Style.Model` by hand for every style in your library.
+Back to the point of the `Style.Model` being large; you don't need to write an entire `Style.Model` by hand for every style in your library.
 Generally you'll create one foundational style and then all the other styles will be based on that foundation.
 This allows us to have very explicit inheritance which makes styling much easier to think about.

 There's still one big question though; How do we associate a style with an html node?
 Usually you'd do this with a `class` or `id`, but this library does things a bit differently.